LynWorth/Safe-Steps/README.md

 # Safe Steps

+## Project status
+to-dolist:
+ re-size logo to fit in header
+ hover elements on behaviour list

 ## Description
-This project is to create a straightforward webpage outlining the key principles of Safeguarding issues for adults.
+This project is to create a straightforward webpage outlining the key principles of Safeguarding issues for adults, predominently domestic abuse.

 ## Intended Audience